ccani007/dissertationData/README.md

 Welcome to the `dissertationData` package!

 This package contains cleaned datasets from the Youth Risk Behavior Surveillance System (YRBS) for the years 2017, 2019 and 2021.
-The main purpose of this project is to facilitate research related to suicide attempts among adolescents for the author's dissertation.
+The central aim of this project is to streamline research on adolescent suicide attempts, particularly for my dissertation.

+Additionally, it is designed to **provide an immense time-saving** advantage for future researchers.
+With just a straightforward `data()` function call, you can easily access the raw, cleaned, or combined versions of the dataset within your R environment.

 **Notes**: The progress notes are here [DATED_PROGRESS_NOTES.md](dated_progress_notes.md).